By Geoff Mason.

 - Live-in Camp Leaders

-- Minimum daily wage: A live-in camp leader is entitled to a minimum wage of $86.80 for each day or part day worked.
-This differs from the general minimum wage requirement, which entitles employees to $10.85 per hour.
+- Minimum daily wage: A live-in camp leader is entitled to a minimum wage of $101.24 for each day or part day worked (as of June 1, 2018).
+This differs from the general minimum wage requirement, which entitles employees to $12.65 per hour (as of June 1, 2018).

 - Hours of work and overtime exclusions: Part 4 of the ESA sets out general rules relating to employees’ hours of work and overtime.
 For example, an employee must be paid overtime if they work more than 8 hours a day and must not work more than 5 hours consecutively without a meal break.
 Live-in camp leaders are excluded from Part 4 of the ESA in its entirety.